alexkim205/G-Desktop-Suite/README.md

 brew cask install g-desktop-suite
 ```

-Simply run `brew cask upgrade` to get the latest version of the app.
+Run `brew cask upgrade` to get the latest version of the app.

 ### For Arch Linux and related distributions